alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ### :card_file_box: Maintaining an archive of the project

-The Turing Safe Haven uses virtual machines hosted on the Microsoft Azure cloud platform.
+The Turing Safe Haven SRE uses virtual machines hosted on the Microsoft Azure cloud platform.
 One of the benefits of having cloud based infastructure is that it can be deleted forever when the project is over.
 Deleting the infrastructure ensures that neither sensitive data nor insights derived from the data or modelling techniques persist.